-Do you even need a printers!?
+Do you even need a printer!?
 Isn’t the world going more and more paperless every day!?
 Best home printers schmest home printers!

 Most days I work remotely and carry my office in a backpack, which has forced my hand into running a paperless business.
 While I’m happy with that, sometimes I just need to print something and there’s no way around it!